-ITBREM4014: RESEARCH METHODOLOGY
+CSCREM4014: RESEARCH METHODOLOGY

-(Credit 4, Total Marks 100) (Theory: 70 Marks, Internal: 30 Marks)
+(Credit: 4, Total Marks: 100) (Theory: 70 Marks, Internal: 30 Marks)

-- To understand and comprehend the basics in research methodology. - To get familiar with data handling and literature review process. - To write research papers and know how the review process is carried on. - To grasp knowledge on thesis writing. - To grasp knowledge on ethical issues and professional conduct.
+- To understand and comprehend the basics in research methodology - To get familiar with data handling and literature review process. - To write research papers and know how the review process is carried on. - To grasp knowledge on dissertation/project report writing - To acquire knowledge on ethical issues and professional conduct

-- Learners would be able to understand the need of research methodology. - Learners would gain the knowledge of data collection for appropriate research approach. - Learners would be able to write research papers with the knowledge of literature review. - Learners would know how to exhibit professional conduct maintaining the ethical issues.
+- Learners would be able to understand the need of research methodology - Learners would gain the knowledge of data collection for appropriate research approach. - Learners would be able to write research papers with the knowledge of literature review. - Learners would know how to exhibit professional conduct maintaining the ethical issues.